 Case study :

 John used to have flashbacks of being physically and emotionally abused every time his manager would raise her voice in the office.
 He started to experience less and gradually no flashbacks at all, after only 3 hours of desensitisation via bilateral sensory processing (e.g. tapping).
 In addition John also experienced significantly less hyperarousal.
-In order to decrease the possibility of a relapse and reinforce the newly installed competing memory, during the NA-CBT treatment, the therapist agreed with John that when at the office, the he must adopt a different attitude, a different mind-set, be more aware of his body language and mental activity, make notes and improve body posture.
+In order to decrease the possibility of a relapse and reinforce the newly formed competing memory (in-between sessions) the therapist agreed with John that when at the office, he must adopt a different attitude, a different mind-set, be more aware of his body language and mental activity, make notes and improve his body posture.
 He also agreed to have in place a number of responses to potentially challenging situations which would require a more assertive approach.
 He worked on clear strategies and detailed coping skills which would have been rehearsed (e.g. imagery rehearsal, role plays, etc.) inside and outside the therapy room and in-between sessions.

-NA-CBT views narrative exposure, re-living or exposure in-vivo more appropriate forms of treatment for some cases of trauma (for example if a male therapist is treating a female victim of rape) and therefore, the integration process does not always relay on bilateral sensory input but on detailed descriptions of the traumatic event and on building evidence against associated unhelpful beliefs through behavioural experiments and other types of homework.
+NA-CBT views narrative exposure, re-living or exposure in-vivo more appropriate forms of treatment (when compared with memory processing) for some cases of trauma – for example when a male therapist is treating a female victim of rape; therefore the integration process does not always relay on bilateral sensory input but on detailed descriptions of the traumatic event and on building evidence against associated unhelpful beliefs through behavioural experiments and other types of practical exercises.

 During desensitisation, it remains important for the victim of shame to re-experience the related shameful memories whilst not feeling overwhelmed by it.
 Clinical experience shows that bilateral processing can at times achieve this more successfully than reliving or other types of exposure.
 Through the multi-tasking exercise of a focused but distributed attention our brain seems to be able to access dysfunctionally stored experiences and stimulate the processing system, allowing it to transform and integrate the information much better.
 When fully integrated, the event and what has been learned about the event, can be verbalised however the inappropriate emotions and physical sensations (of hyper or hypo-arousal) would have been discarded and those can no longer be felt.

 In regards to self-efficacy in particular, Oren and Solomon (2012) propose that the experience of mastery and self-efficacy would become encoded as adaptive information into memory networks.
 This may in fact be in line with other studies from established clinicians, for example Teasdale and Barnard (1993), Donald Meichenbaum (2017) or even Albert Bandura’s (1989) self-efficacy theory.
-This would mean that although the event and what has been learned can be recalled, the inappropriate emotions and associated sensations of hyper/hypo-arousal would have been discarded and can no longer be felt with the same level of intensity.
+This might also suggest that eventually, although the traumatic event and what has been learned can be recalled, the inappropriate emotions and associated sensations of hyper or hypo-arousal would have been discarded and can no longer be felt with the same level of intensity.